run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## Other

 * __Docker Registry__.
 Run:AI assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).
 * __Shared Storage__.
-Network address and a path to a folder in a Network File System
+Network address and a path to a folder in a Network File System.
 * All Kubernetes cluster nodes should be able to mount NFS folders.
 Usually, this requires the installation of the `nfs-common` package on all machines (`sudo apt install nfs-common` or similar)

 ## Installer Machine